bcaddy/bcaddy.github.io/_posts/2023-posts/2023-03-24-completed-first-order-mhd.md

 ## Other

+- Automated testing is now ready.
+See [PR #229](https://github.com/cholla-hydro/cholla/pull/229) for details.
 - Updated this website to v5.6.0
 - Fixed failing tests on automated testing.
 Just had some corrupted data that needed reset.
 - Opened an issue on converting from `int` to `size_t`/`ptrdiff_t` where appropriate.
 [Issue #271](https://github.com/cholla-hydro/cholla/issues/271)